 Choosing a GPU

 Choosing a GPU can be a complicated task of calculating VRAM usage based on the number of parameters you have as well as the length of your inputs.
-Additionally, some variables are dependent on your inputs to your model which will affect the VRAM usage substantially.
+Additionally, some variables are dependent on your inputs to your app which will affect the VRAM usage substantially.
 For example, with LLMs and transformer-based architectures, you need to factor in attention processes as well as any memory-heavy positional encoding that may be happening which can increase VRAM usage exponentially for some methods.
 Similarly, for CNNs, you need to look at the number of filters you are using as well as the size of your inputs.

 You can calculate the VRAM usage of your model by using the following formula: